Money, power, sex: Attorney says slain kids' mom used all 3 - KESQ

 BOISE, Idaho (AP) — A mother accused in the triple murder of her two youngest children as well as her new husband’s previous wife was willing to “remove any obstacle in her way to get what she wants,” a prosecutor told jurors Monday morning.

-“The defendant used money, power and sex to get what she wanted,” Fremont County Prosecutor Lindsey Black said.
+“The defendant used money, power and sex to get what she wanted,” Fremont County Prosecutor Lindsey Blake said.
 “It didn’t matter what it was.”

 Prosecutors charged Lori Vallow Daybell and her husband, Chad Daybell, with multiple counts of conspiracy, murder and grand theft in connection with the deaths of Vallow Daybell’s two youngest children: 7-year-old Joshua “JJ” Vallow and big sister Tylee Ryan, who was last seen a few days before her 17th birthday in 2019.
 Prosecutors also charged the couple in connection with the October 2019 death of Chad Daybell’s late wife, Tammy Daybell.

-Both defendants have pleaded not guilty, but they are being tried separately and Chad Daybell’s trial is still months away.
+Both defendants have pleaded not guilty, but are being tried separately.
+Chad Daybell’s trial is still months away.
 Vallow Daybell faces up to life in prison if convicted.

 The children were missing for months before their remains were found buried in Chad Daybell’s eastern Idaho yard, Blake told jurors.